humahq/huma-sdk/README.md

     FLASK_APP=examples/webhooks:main
     ```

-      Access and Config Info Explanation
+      Access and Config Info Explanations

       - API_URL is the url of your environment proceeded by api.
 It could also be `https://api.prod.009.huma.ai`
       - API_SECRET_KEY is what you get from the `Huma Platform > Hamburger menu > Developer Settings > API Tokens` when you create an API screen.